The provability logic of all provability predicates: Introduction

-Every provability predicate $\PR_T(x)$ is thought as a kind of modality, and modal logical study of provability predicates has been developed.
-For each provability predicate $\PR_T(x)$ of $T$, the set of all $T$-verifiable modal formulas under the interpretation that $\Box$ is interpreted by $\PR_T$ is called the \textit{provability logic} of $\PR_T(x)$.
+Every provability predicate $\PR_T(x)$ is thought of as a kind of modality, and modal logical study of provability predicates has been developed.
+For each provability predicate $\PR_T(x)$ of $T$, the set of all $T$-verifiable modal formulas under the interpretation where $\Box$ is interpreted by $\PR_T$ is called the \textit{provability logic} of $\PR_T(x)$.
 The most striking result of this study is Solovay's arithmetical completeness theorem \cite{Sol} stating that if $T$ is $\Sigma_1$-sound, then the provability logic of $\Prov_T(x)$ is exactly the G\"odel--L\"ob modal logic $\GL$.
+There has been a wide variety of studies on provability logics such as uniform arithmetical completeness theorem, classification of provability logics, quantified provability logics, bimodal and polymodal provability logics, interpretability logics, and so on.
+See \cite{AB, Boo, JD, Smo} for details of these studies.